 How many appointments are needed?

-For custom devices, multiple appointments are required in order to ensure the best care and outcomes for your child's mobility: initial evaluation/casting, fitting appointment, and follow-up appointments for progress checks and necessary growth adjustments.
+Multiple appointments are required to ensure the best care and outcomes for your child's mobility: initial evaluation/casting, fitting appointment, and follow-up appointments for progress checks and necessary growth adjustments.

 How long will my child have to wear the braces each day?